Facilities and teaching

 - Undergraduates may carry out research with many of our contacts.
 In recent years this has included analysing data from the International Ocean Discovery Program, working with staff from other facilities, including the British Geological Survey, and with companies, such as Carl Zeiss Microscopy

-Our degrees were granted accredited status by the Geological Society in 1999 and re-accredited in 2005, 2011 and 2017.
+All our current geology degrees with the exception of Physical Geography with Geology were granted accredited status by the Geological Society in 1999 and re-accredited in 2005, 2011 and 2017.
 The Geological Society of London is the professional society for geologists in the UK.